islam-sobhi/islam-sobhi/README.md

 - 👋 Hi, I’m @islam-sobhi
-- 👀 I’m interested in Computer progeamming
+- 👀 I’m interested in Computer programming
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Via LinkedIn or Email
+- 📫 How to reach me Via LinkedIn @eslamsobhi693
+-

 <!---
 islam-sobhi/islam-sobhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.